 A: This can be due to freezing conditions, excessive pressure spikes, or long-term exposure to high intensity lighting.

 A: The pH of the purified water depends entirely on source water chemistry.
 Customers can experience either slightly lower or higher pH due to their source water.
 This is completely normal for reverse osmosis technology.
 Since RO water is almost pure H2O and has no ability to buffer pH, the actual pH reading will not be accurate until you add minerals back.

 A: The flow restrictor determines your waste to purified water ratio.
 HydroLogic has always provided two options for the waste to purified water ratio, because water conditions vary wildly across the world; one fixed ratio would not work for every water condition.
-Please see page 6 for more detailed information.
+Please see page 6 in the Stealth-RO100™ Manual for more detailed information.

 A: There are different methods of treating iron depending on how much iron is present in the source water.
 The easiest way to know how much iron you have is to get your water tested from NTL.

 A: If your carbon or sediment filter appears to be red, maroon, orange or brown in color you have iron in your water.
 You may also notice that your sinks and or toilets also have this discoloration.
 See an example image below of a system that was used to filter water with excessive iron levels.